Neo-Ciber94/FastCSV/README.md

         //
         // We can also provide parsing for other types using the 'ParserDelegate'.
         //
-        // Keep in mind the the 'CsvDocument<T>' don't modify the orignal csv, it only load in memory all its data
+        // Keep in mind the the 'CsvDocument<T>' don't modify the orignal csv, it only load in-memory all its data,
-        // to write the content back to the csv you can use 'CsvDocument.ToString()' to get the csv data and write it
-        // to a file using a StreamWriter.
-In a future we will provide a way to write the content to a csv file.
+        // to write to a file use 'CsvDocument<T>.WriteContentsToFile(...)'
         //
         // NOTE: It's not recomended to use the 'CsvDocument' or 'CsvDocument<T>' to read large files,
         // 'CsvReader' is more suitable for those cases.
         CsvDocument<Person> csv = CsvDocument<Person>.FromPath(CsvFile);

-        // Get use the getter 'CsvDocument.Values' to get all the inner data store. foreach(Person p in csv.Values)
+        // Get use the getter 'CsvDocument.Values' to get all the inner data store. foreach (Person p in csv.Values)
         {
             Console.WriteLine(p);
         }